dentarg/auth0-blog/_posts/2017-05-12-an-introduction-to-ethereum-and-smart-contracts-part-3.markdown

 As you can imagine, these limitations make our simple authentication example impractical.
 So what can we do about them?

 ## Towards a Practical Authentication Solution for Ethereum Users
-Authentication is what we do at Auth0, so we teamed up with the guys from [GFT](http://www.gft.com/) to think of a better way of using Ethereum for this purpose.
+Authentication is what we do at Auth0, so we teamed up with the guys from [GFT's Innovation Team](http://www.gft.com/) to think of a better way of using Ethereum for this purpose.
 We came up with a proof of concept which we will share with you in this post.
 First, let's describe the design goals for our system:

 - It should allow users with an Ethereum address to use that address to login to a third party website (that supports this login method)
 - It should be easy to use and reasonably easy to setup